dustinvtran/dotfiles/README.md

 # dotfiles
-Hello!

-The documentation for these dotfiles is currently being worked on, and is subject to vast changes at random moments in time.
+(The documentation for these dotfiles is currently being worked on, and is subject to vast changes at random moments in time.)

+This repository collects all nontrivial configuration files for both my laptop and desktop PCs.
+See `~/doc` for documentation; `~/bin` for scripts; and `~/system-dotfiles` for edited system configuration files.

-## navigation
+## primary applications

-For general documentation, see `~/doc`.
-Scripts are in `~/bin`, and edited system configs are in `~/system-dotfiles`.
+* awesome: window manager
+* calibre: ebook reader
+* compton: composite effects
+* feh: image viewer
+* firefox: web browser
+* irssi: IRC client
+* mcomix: comic reader
+* mpv: video player
+* mpd & ncmpcpp: music player
+* ranger: file manager
+* transmission-remote-cli & rssdler: torrent client & rss feed
+* vim: text editor
+* zathura: pdf reader

 ## screencaps
-Here are a few screenies of current/past setups.
+Here are a few screenies of current and past setups.

 ### laptop (present)
 ![screeny4](http://a.pomf.se/msusru.png)